0x705h/hercdet/README.md

 Hercules video adapter card detection.

-While debugging a particular timming problem in PCEm latest version (10.03.2019) on the emulation of hercules video adapters, I came up with this tiny msdos 16-bit program which makes my life easier to test the timings emulated in PCEm instead of using the games of that era for detection.
+While debugging a particular timing problem in PCEm latest version (10.03.2019) on the emulation of hercules video adapters, I came up with this tiny msdos 16-bit program which makes my life easier to test the timings emulated in PCEm instead of using the games of that era for detection.